huanganya/mf-mui-starter/README.md

 1. Host App: Navigate to http://localhost:4200/.
 2. Remote App: Navigate to http://localhost:4201/.
+3. Remote2 App: Navigate to http://localhost:4202/.
-3. Host App will render the remote app
+4. Host App will render the remote app
-4. Remote App's route was handled by a Redirector which will remove the extra path from the local request
+5. Remote App's route was handled by a Redirector which will remove the extra path from the local request

 ## Running unit tests